 Corning Opens Optical Fiber Manufacturing Plant in Poland to Meet Growing Demand for High-Speed Connectivity in Europe

+The facility is one of the largest in the European Union; part of Corning’s globally focused investment in fiber and cable manufacturing

-CORNING, N.Y., Sept.
-08, 2022 (GLOBE NEWSWIRE) -- Corning Incorporated GLW today formally opened a new optical fiber manufacturing facility in Mszczonów, Poland, to meet growing demand for high-speed connectivity in the European Union and surrounding regions.
+/EIN News/ -- CORNING, N.Y., Sept.
+08, 2022 (GLOBE NEWSWIRE) -- Corning Incorporated (NYSE: GLW) today formally opened a new optical fiber manufacturing facility in Mszczonów, Poland, to meet growing demand for high-speed connectivity in the European Union and surrounding regions.

 The facility, one of the largest optical fiber plants in the European Union, is Corning’s latest in a series of global investments in fiber and cable manufacturing totaling more than $500 million since 2020, supported by growing demand and strong customer commitments.